 Invisalign: Understanding the Common Issues

 Invisalign is a perfect solution for people of all ages who have mild or straightforward cases of teeth misalignment.
 Invisalign is dubbed as the new invisible braces and is a smart alternative to traditional metal braces.
-Allure Dental Center offers Invisalign and no one will ever need to know you are wearing them.
-For more information please call us or request an appointment online now.
-We serve patients from Mountain View CA, Sunnyvale CA, Los Altos CA, Stanford CA, Menlo Park CA, Atherton CA, Loyola CA, Cupertino CA, Palo Alto CA, Redwood City CA and surrounding areas.
+Talk to our orthodontists, Dr. Trinh Lee and Dr. Suzanna Lee at Allure Dental Center about Invisalign treatment.
+By using Invisalign, no one will ever need to know you are wearing them.
+For more information, contact us or schedule an online appointment.
+We serve patients from Mountain View, CA and surrounding Bay Area cities.

 Kids, teenagers, and adults are turning to invisible braces these days as they are comfortable and stylish.
 We all know that a bright smile and straight teeth can positively affect a person’s confidence and well-being.
 In fact, approximately 60% of people report that having straight teeth is a big confidence and happiness booster.
 Invisalign is the ideal solution for people of all ages who have mild or straightforward cases of teeth misalignment and prefer this treatment over traditional braces since they are removable, which makes it easier for brushing, flossing, eating, and drinking.
 The big benefit with Invisalign is that no one will ever need to know you are wearing them.
 So, book a consultation with Allure Dental Center here in Mountain View, CA, so that we can highlight the benefits of Invisalign, and we will outline everything you need to know before committing to the treatment.
 If you are considering Invisalign, we encourage new patients to call us at (650) 538-8826, and existing patients at (650) 988-9998.